About Counselling and Psychotherapy

 There isn't currently a clearly agreed distinction between counselling and psychotherapy, and in practice there is often a considerable overlap between the two.
 In very general terms, counselling is usually most appropriate when dealing with a specific, temporary issue or set of circumstances.
 Psychotherapy more often explores deeply rooted, long standing or repetitive patterns of thinking, feeling, behaving and relating to others - your 'way of being' in the world, and your sense of who you are.

-Regardless of whether you come for counselling or psychotherapy, Stephen's approach is to begin by exploring in detail how the problem affects you in the here and now.
-His aim is always to raise your awareness - of yourself, and of your unique circumstances and resources - to enhance your capacity for making choices and living your life in a way which is satisfying and fulfilling for you.
+Regardless of whether you come for counselling or psychotherapy, my approach is to begin by exploring in detail how the problem affects you in the here and now.
+My aim is always to raise your awareness - of yourself, and of your unique circumstances and resources - to enhance your capacity for making choices and living your life in a way which is satisfying and fulfilling for you.

 There isn't a simple answer to “How long does therapy take?”, as everyone's needs and responses are different.
 Very occasionally a single session can be enough for someone to clarify their thoughts, feelings & priorities, although this is unusual.
-Sometimes clients gain enough sense of support or clarity, and feel better able to manage themselves and their situation, after a few sessions.
+Sometimes clients gain enough sense of support or clarity and feel better able to manage themselves and their situation, after a few sessions.
 Sometimes therapy may last a few years; or someone may return from time to time as their needs or circumstances change.
 Every client is different, and the same person may need different things at different times in their life.

 About Eye Movement Desensitisation & Reprocessing (EMDR)